themayurkumbhar/portfolio-hugo-pepermod-base/content/post/linting-proto-files-with-buf.md

 ## Detect code style checks

-**Linter** - a static code analysis used to flag programming errors, bugs, stylistic errors, and suspicious constructs.
+**Linter** - A static code analysis used to flag programming errors, bugs, stylistic errors, and suspicious constructs.

-For proto files, It's no different, To verify the new changes adhere to proto standards use the **buf linter**.
+For proto files, it's no different, to verify the new changes adhere to proto standards use the **buf linter**.
 ```bash
 buf lint /path/to/proto/files/
 ```